pradyunsg/dotfiles/README.md

 - Custom dircolors
 - Create a productive working environment for myself

-> NOTE: The `sigma-prompts` repository is currently not uploaded.
-Thus, the prompt I use is currently not accessible to everyone.
-I'll upload it soon.
+> NOTE: The prompt I use is currently not accessible to everyone.
+The `sigma-prompts` repository is currently not public.
+I'll make it public once it's a little cleaner and more robust.

 ## Installation